Dobruja: Ottoman rule

-Occupied by the Turks in 1420, the region remained under Ottoman control until the late 19th century.
+Annexed by the Ottoman Empire in 1420, the region remained under Ottoman control until the late 19th century.
 Initially, it was organised as an udj (border province), included in the sanjak of Silistra, part of the Eyalet of Rumelia.
 Later, under Murad II or Suleiman I, the sanjak of Silistra and surrounding territories were organised as a separate eyalet.
 In 1555, a revolt led by the "false" (düzme) Mustafa, a pretender to the Turkish throne, broke out against Ottoman administration in Rumelia and rapidly spread to Dobruja, but was repressed by the beylerbey of Nigbolu.
 In 1603 and 1612, the region suffered from the forays of Cossacks, who burnt down Isaķči and plundered Küstendje.

 The Russian Empire occupied Dobruja several times during the Russo-Turkish wars — in 1771–1774, 1790–1791, 1809–1810, 1829, and 1853.
 The most violent invasion was that of 1829, which resulted in the depopulation of numerous villages and towns.
 The Treaty of Adrianople of 1829 ceded the Danube Delta to the Russian Empire.
 However, Russia was forced to return it to the Ottomans in 1856, after the Crimean War.
 In 1864 Dobruja was included in the Vilayet of Danube.

-On account of the Russo-Turkish War (1768–1774), one of the greatest migration events of the region occurred where an estimated 200,000 Tatars emigrated to the Dobruja region between 1770 and 1784.
-Whereas, a large group of Christians (likely Greeks and Slavs) moved the other direction into the Tatar's recently-loss region of Azov in 1778.

-During Ottoman rule, groups of Turk, Arab, Muslim Romani people and Crimean Tatars settled in the region, the latter, especially between 1512 and 1514.
-During the reign of Peter I of Russia and Catherine the Great, Lipovans immigrated to the region of the Danube Delta.
-After the destruction of Zaporozhian Sich in 1775, Cossacks were settled in the area north of Lake Razim by the Turkish authorities (where they founded the Danubian Sich).
-They were forced to leave Dobruja in 1828.